Non-Euclidean Crystallographic Rigidity: Rigidity in -planes for

 \end{enumerate} As in the Euclidean plane, the kernel of the orbit rigidity matrix corresponds to the space of symmetric infinitesimal motions.
 The proof is an immediate extension of that seen for the Euclidean orbit rigidity matrix in \cite{Orbit}.
 See \cite{EssonThesis} for details.

-\section{Periodic Rigidity in $\ell_q$-planes for $q\in(1,\infty)\backslash\{2\}$}
+\subsection{Periodic Rigidity in $\ell_q$-planes for $q\in(1,\infty)\backslash\{2\}$}

 In this section, we fill an important gap in the theory, as we study forced-periodic rigidity in non-Euclidean $\ell_q$-planes for the first time, although the proof uses a considerable amount of previous work.
 Note that we are only considering fixed-lattice periodic rigidity here.
 When considering periodic frameworks in any plane, we can assume, without loss of generality, that the periodicity lattice vectors are $(1,0)$ and $(0,1)$.
+Put otherwise, we are considering $\Gamma$-symmetric frameworks, where $\Gamma$ is the group of isometries generated by translations by $(1,0)$ and $(0,1)$.
+For ease, we identify this group with $\Z^2$.
 The following result characterises periodic rigidity in the $\ell_q$-plane for $q\in(1,\infty)\backslash\{2\}$. \begin{theorem} Let $q\in(1,\infty)\backslash\{2\}$.
 Let $(\G,\p)$ be a $\Z^2$-regular framework in $(\R^2,\|\cdot\|_q)$ with underlying $\Z^2$-gain graph $(G,m)$.
-Then $(\G,\p)$ is minimally periodically infinitesimally rigid if and only if $(G,m)$ is $(2,2)$-tight. \end{theorem} The necessity part of Theorem \ref{lqPeriodic} is proved in the standard way, noting that the $\ell_q$-plane admits a $2$-dimensional space of trivial periodic infinitesimal motions (induced by all translations) and therefore the required rank is $2|V|-2$.
-It can then be shown that any subgraph $G'=(V',E')\subseteq G$ with $|E'|>2|V'|-2$ creates a row-dependence in the orbit rigidity matrix, contradicting minimal rigidity.
+Then $(\G,\p)$ is minimally periodically infinitesimally rigid if and only if $(G,m)$ is $(2,2)$-tight. \end{theorem}

+The necessity part of Theorem \ref{lqPeriodic} is proved in the standard way, see e.g. \cite{NonEuclidean}, noting that the $\ell_q$-plane admits a $2$-dimensional space of trivial periodic infinitesimal motions (induced by all translations) and therefore the required rank is $2|V(G)|-2$.
+It can then be shown that any subgraph $G'\subseteq G$ with $|E(G')|>2|V(G')|-2$ creates a row-dependence in the orbit rigidity matrix, contradicting minimal rigidity.